 Obviously some records are common throughout all businesses and retention periods for these will be the same across the board but it is important to bear in mind that each type of company will also produce records which are very specific to that business and so any retention schedule has to be tailored to take this into consideration.

-The Council often recommends the following publication as an excellent guide: The ICSA Guide to Document Retention by Andrew C. Hamer (ICSA Publishing Ltd, 2004).
-This can be purchased from the Institute itself, 16 Park Crescent, London, W1N 4AH, (Tel: 020 7323 1132).
+The Council often recommends the following publication as an excellent guide: The ICSA Guide to Document Retention by Andrew C. Hamer (ICSA Publishing Ltd, 2011 third edition).
+This can be purchased from the Institute itself.

 There is more information about records management on the Managing Business Archives website.
 Take a look at at the Sustaining the Archive - Modern Records Management section.